alissatroiano/Dash/README.md

 ### Content

+- The 'Vegan Chili' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g1428/fall-vegetarian-recipes/?slide=1) and [FromMyBowl](https://frommybowl.com/easy-vegan-chili/#tasty-recipes-4728)

 ### Media

-- The photos used in this site were obtained from ...
+- The photo used for the Vegan Chili recipe on the landing page was copied from [Wikimedia](https://commons.wikimedia.org/wiki/File:Vegan_Chili_(8078817046).jpg) and is licensed under Creative Commons.

 ### Acknowledgements